jtfennell/ToDo/README.md

 # ToDo

-A simple task Editor for Android
+A simple to-do list app for Android